 Importance of Hydration

-Wrapping Up: Natural Remedies Enhancing Facelift Recovery
+Natural Remedies Enhancing Facelift Surgery Recovery

 Contact today the Plastic Surgery Clinic of Eau Claire for an appointment with a facelift expert, Dr. Ember Ewings.
 She will exceed your expectations.

-Natural Remedies Facelift Recovery Frequently Asked Questions (FAQs)
+Natural Remedies Facelift Recovery Frequently Asked Questions

 After a facelift, the start time for natural remedies post-facelift varies.
 Consult your doctor before adding new substances to your recovery regimen.
 Topical applications like aloe vera or manuka honey should only be used once the wound has closed and with a doctor’s approval.
 Herbal infusions and nutritional enhancements can be incorporated sooner, provided they don’t interfere with prescribed medications.